ivknv/encrypt-and-sync/README.md

 where `<storage-name>` can be either 'local' or 'yadisk'.
 In folder paths you can also use 'disk' as a synonym for 'yadisk'.
 If `<storage-name>` is empty, the path will be considered local.

-Every folder must also have a name.
+Every folder must also have a name, it can .
-One folder name can have several paths on different storages associated with it.
-The specific path can be specified like this: `<folder-name>:<storage-name>`.

 The folders can be specified in the configuration file.